Django Django

 Django Django are a British art rock band based in London, England.
-Formed in 2009, the band has released four studio albums starting with their self-titled debut in 2012.
-Their latest album Glowing in the Dark was released on 12 February 2021.
+Formed in 2009, the band has released five studio albums starting with their self-titled debut in 2012.
+Their latest album Off Planet was released on 16 June 2023.

 History

 Formation

 The quartet of David Maclean (drummer and producer), Vincent Neff (singer and guitarist), Jimmy Dixon (bassist) and Tommy Grace (synthesizer operator) met at Edinburgh College of Art, and formed Django Django in London in 2009.

 David Maclean is the son of artist Marian Leven, brother of musician and director John Maclean and cousin of singer Lindsey Leven who performs with Guto Pryce in the band Gulp.
 Maclean and Grace are Scottish; Neff is originally from Northern Ireland while Dixon hails from Yorkshire.

-"Our name has absolutely nothing to do with Django Reinhardt", wrote the band (nicknamed djangovideo in their account on YouTube) beneath the video post for their track WOR.
+"Our name has absolutely nothing to do with Django Reinhardt" wrote the band (nicknamed djangovideo in their account on YouTube) beneath the video post for their track WOR.